Consumer behaviour: Consumer awareness

-Consumer awareness refers to the awareness of the consumption of goods formed by consumers in the long-term shopping environment and purchasing activities.
+Consumer awareness refers to the awareness of the consumption of goods bought by consumers in the long-term shopping environment and purchasing activities.

 The change of life concept is the subjective factor of the change of consumer awareness.
-As people's living standards continue to increase and incomes continue to increase, people's life concepts are constantly changing.
+As people's living standards and incomes continue to increase, people's life concepts are constantly changing.
 Differences in consumer personality are the internal motivations for changes in consumer awareness.

 Intensified market competition is a catalyst for changes in consumer awareness.
 Many companies have launched their own branded products in order to gain a foothold in an increasingly competitive market.
 In the face of a variety of goods and brands, consumers' brand awareness matures.
 When people buy goods, paying attention to the brand has become a fashion.
 Faced with the severe competition situation, companies began to realize the importance of implementing brand strategy, and began to focus on market research, and on this basis, deeply grasp the consumer's psychological pulse to improve market share and brand loyalty.

 With the change of people's life concept, consumers' rational consumption psychology has become increasingly prominent.
-Social Marketing, Customized Marketing, brand-name shopping, and the consumer's perception of the price of the commodity (directly expressed as the consumer's sensitivity to price) are all main factors for understanding consumer attitudes, and help explain the reaction of market demand to price changes.
+Social Marketing, Customised Marketing, brand-name shopping, and the consumer's perception of the price of the commodity (directly expressed as the consumer's sensitivity to price) are all main factors for understanding consumer attitudes, and help explain the reaction of market demand to price changes.